 An additional area for improvement that has emerged with this method pertains to the challenges that arise when considering ring-shaped domains.
-These structures are common in many engineering constructions, such as, e.g., gears and ring bearings.
-To study the deformation and internal stress distribution in these, one often resorts to using bipolar coordinates, as done by, e.g., Chen et al. in \cite{Chen1,Chen2} or Alaci, Ciornei, and Romanu in \cite{Alaci}.
-We shall also consider a simple notch problem that has turned out to pose a problem historically when using Airy potentials due to singularities at the corner \cite{Helsing,Williams}.
+These structures are common in many engineering constructions, e.g., gears and ring bearings.
+To study deformation and internal stress distribution in these, one often uses bipolar coordinates, e.g., as in Chen et al. \cite{Chen1,Chen2} or Alaci, Ciornei, and Romanu \cite{Alaci}.
+We shall also consider a simple notch problem that has historically been challenging when using Airy potentials due to singularities at the corner \cite{Helsing,Williams}.

-Motivated by these challenges, this paper outlines a new method for obtaining integral representations of the solution to \eqref{eq:elasticityproblem} in domains which can be obtained as the image of conformal maps from either a unit disk or an annulus.
-We accomplish this by leveraging the established knowledge of the Neumann problem for the inhomogeneous Cauchy-Riemann problem and the known representations of its solutions due to Begehr and Vaitekhovich \cite{Begehr,Vaitekhovich}.
+Motivated by these challenges, this paper outlines a new method for obtaining integral representations of the solution to \eqref{eq:elasticityproblem} in domains that are images of conformal maps from either a unit disk or an annulus.
+We accomplish this by leveraging the established knowledge of the Neumann problem for the inhomogeneous Cauchy-Riemann equations and the known representations of its solutions due to Begehr and Vaitekhovich \cite{Begehr,Vaitekhovich}.

-Our main results, encapsulated in Theorem~\ref{theorem:SimplyConnectedMain} for simply connected domains $\Omega$ that are conformally equivalent to the unit disk $\DD$ and Theorem ~\ref{theorem: SolutionAnnularDomain} for domains $\Omega$ that are conformally equivalent to the annulus $\A=\{ z\in\CC : r<|z|< 1 \}$, provide advancements in solving plane elasticity problems.
+Our main results, encapsulated in Theorem~\ref{theorem:SimplyConnectedMain} for simply connected domains $\Omega$ that are conformally equivalent to the unit disk $\DD$ and Theorem~\ref{theorem: SolutionAnnularDomain} for domains $\Omega$ that are conformally equivalent to the annulus $\A=\{ z\in\CC : r<|z|< 1 \}$, provide advancements in solving plane elasticity problems.
 In Section~\ref{sec:Appl}, we further illustrate the applicability of our method by demonstrating solutions to a notch problem in a cardioid domain, a ring domain with a shifted hole, and a gear-like domain, underscoring the wide-ranging potential of our approach.